 Most institutional damage does not occur because leaders act recklessly.

 By the time failure is visible, irreversibility has already set in.
+The fiduciary is exposed.
+The mandate has expired.
+The body knew, but permission to stop was structurally impossible.

 Across sectors and jurisdictions:

-Acceleration has outpaced authority.
+- Acceleration has outpaced authority.

-Optimization has outpaced reversibility.
+- Optimization has outpaced reversibility.

-Near-misses are misread as proof.
+- Near-misses are misread as proof.

-Legal and fiduciary consequence increasingly arrives after the fact.
+- Legal and fiduciary consequence increasingly arrives after the fact.

 In these conditions, execution can remain impressive long after it becomes illegitimate.